DSOs in energy transition

 Implementing Regulations on Data Access and Interoperability

-DSO Entity actively supports the European Commission in the elaboration of Implementing Regulations which aim to facilitate data access and sharing by setting interoperability requirements (Electricity Market Directive (2019/944/EU) Art.
+DSO Entity actively supports the European Commission in the development of Implementing Regulations which aim to facilitate data access and sharing by setting interoperability requirements (Electricity Market Directive (2019/944/EU), Art.
 23-24).
-These upcoming regulations are highly relevant for the activities of DSOs to manage consumption and contribute to empowering consumers.
+These regulations are highly relevant for the activities of DSOs to manage consumption and contribute to empowering consumers.